abdulraoufatia/microblog/README.md

 This project utalises the `snyk fix` command, `snyk fix ` is a new CLI command to apply the recommended updates for supported ecosystems automatically.
 Snyk CLI bring functionality of Snyk into the workflow.
 The CLI can be run locally or in the CI/CD pipeline to scan for vulnerabilities and licencse issues.

-Snyk CLI is Open Source and Supprts many languages and tools including Java, .NET, JavaScript, Python, Golang, PHP, C/C++, Ruby, and Scala.
+Snyk CLI is Open Source and Supports many languages and tools including Java, .NET, JavaScript, Python, Golang, PHP, C/C++, Ruby, and Scala.

 ### Pre-requisites
 - An account with Snyk